 Late Arrival Fee:Students who arrive late for Registration will be charged a Late Registration Fee of $50.00.
 There is also an additional Testing Fee of $50.00 for all students who need to make special arrangements to write the Placement Test.

-English for Academic Purposes (EAP), Canadian English Experience (CEE)
+English for Academic Purposes (EAP), Canadian Academic English Experience (CAEE), Canadian English Experience (CEE)

-Students who withdraw after registration and before the end of the first week of classes are eligible for a refund of 60% of the tuition fee.
-No tuition refunds will be granted after 4 pm on Friday of the first week of classes in any session.
+Students who withdraw from the EAP program, after registration and before the end of the first week of classes, are eligible for a refund of 60% of the tuition fee.
+No tuition refunds will be granted after 4 pm on Friday of the first week of classes.

 Students who withdraw from the program must return their university student card.